 You may have heard it said that "The economy is one big market."
-Think of a bazaar in ancient times, with a huge mass of people walking slowly past countless stalls of vendors hawking everything from rugs to jugs to fruit and vegetables.
+Think of a classic bazaar with a huge mass of people walking slowly past countless stalls of vendors hawking everything from rugs to jugs to fruit and vegetables.
 People are buying and selling and haggling and negotiating.
 Through it all, money and goods are trading hands.

-Imagine that everyone suddenly stops buying things.
+Now imagine that all the buyers suddenly stop.
 Every vendor wants to sell his or her wares, but no money is trading hands anymore.
 In short order, people wander away.
 Vendors pack up and leave.
 Soon, the whole place is a ghost town.

-If that bazaar represents an economy, you've just imagined a recession like the global recession of 2008.
-What is a recession?
-When people don't spend money—whether they don't want to or they can't—everything slows down.
-(Okay, the technical explanation of a recession is a drop in GDP for two quarters in a row, but we can afford not to be economists here for a moment.)
+You've just imagined something like the global recession of 2008.
+In a recession, people don't spend money—whether they don't want to or they can't.
+Everything slows down.
+In the technical explanation of a recession is a drop in GDP for two quarters in a row, but we can afford not to be economists here for a moment.